prayagnshah/tennis-tournaments-1/README.md

 ## How to run the application

 To run this application, you will need to have installed Docker on your device.
-The following step by step guide is written for linux based OP (Mac).
+The following step-by-step guide is written for linux based OS (Mac).

 1. Create a new folder and clone the
 `master` branch of the actual repository:

         git clone -b master https://github.com/Odusseus55/tennis-tournaments.git .

 2. To successfully start the development server of the front-end, first we need to install node_modules.
-Navigate to client directory, install node_modules with `yarn` then go back to the root directory
+Navigate to client directory, install node_modules with `yarn` then go back to the root directory.

         cd client